When Are Scoring Rules Proper? Bridging Theory and Practice in Survival Model Evaluation: Introduction

-Scoring rules have gained in popularity for the past couple of decades, since probabilistic forecasts were recognised to be superior to deterministic predictions in quantifying uncertainty \citep{Dawid1984, Dawid1986}.
-Formalisation and development of scoring rules have primarily been due to Dawid~\citep{Dawid1984, Dawid1986, Dawid2014} and Gneiting and Raftery~\citep{Gneiting2007}; although the earliest measures promoting ``rational'' and ``honest'' decision making date back to the 1950s~\citep{Brier1950, Good1952}.
-In classification and (probabilistic) regression~\citep{Gressmann2018} settings there are established definitions for scoring rules and specific losses have been defined, most popular of which are the Brier score (or `squared loss') and Log loss (or `logarithmic loss').
-In contrast, the survival analysis setting lacked a scoring rule until \cite{Graf1999}.
+In survival analysis, model evaluation has traditionally focused on concordance indices, which assess the ranking ability of predictions \cite{Harrell1984, Antolini2005, Gonen2005, Uno2007, Gerds2013, Blanche2019, Lillelund2025StopModels}.
+While widely used, these measures solely evaluate discrimination, i.e., a model’s ability to distinguish between high- and low-risk individuals.
+However, survival models can also be used to make predictions about the distribution of an individual's risk over time, necessitating evaluation metrics beyond concordance indices.
+Scoring rules provide an alternative by assessing the overall predictive ability of a model, incorporating both calibration and discrimination \cite{Murphy1973, Gneiting2007}.
+Over the past decades, these measures have gained popularity as probabilistic forecasts are recognized to be superior to deterministic predictions in quantifying uncertainty \cite{Stigler1975, Dawid1984, Dawid1986}.
+Formalisation and development of scoring rules have primarily been due to Dawid \cite{Dawid1984, Dawid1986, Dawid2014} and Gneiting and Raftery \cite{Gneiting2007}; although the earliest measures promoting ``rational'' and ``honest'' decision-making date back to the 1950s \cite{Brier1950, Good1952}.
+In classification and probabilistic regression settings there are established definitions for scoring rules \cite{Gressmann2018}, most popular of which are the Brier score (or `squared loss')\cite{Brier1950} and the Log loss (or `logarithmic loss')\cite{Good1952}.
+Scoring rules have also been extensively studied in Bayesian decision theory \cite{Bernardo2008BayesianTheory}, where they serve as tools for evaluating and comparing probabilistic predictions.
+In the context of survival analysis, early discussions on loss functions for censored data can be found in Korn \etal \cite{Korn1990MeasuresData}.
+A major development was introduced by Graf \etal \cite{Graf1999}, who proposed the use of inverse probability of censoring weighting (IPCW) to adapt proper scoring rules—most notably the Brier score—to right-censored survival data.
+Since then, IPCW-based losses have become a standard approach for extending classical scoring rules to the survival setting and form the basis of several widely used loss functions.